Subhamacademia/Working-on-names-of-people-using-Python/README.md

 #
-# This program will take your name in unformatted order as input and will produce your name in formatted order as output as shown in the following exampes.
+# This program will take your name in unformatted manner as input and will produce your name in formatted manner as output as shown in the following exampes.
 # I/O Example-1
 #  dhoni
 #  Dhoni